Bharath23BAD302/cure-ai-health-assistant/README.md

 then install node.js using  - npm install- in terminal , then to run this use - npm rum dev - .

 before that provide a gemini Api ken in .env file .

+if you want to know how it's work -  just check the demo_video on youtube - https://youtu.be/jX90YRWtfTM - or in the files and check the images.